 When you get your master’s, if you get your master’s, depends on your field and personal situation.

 In many academic master’s programs, it makes more sense to start on your degree pretty quickly after you finish your undergrad since you are on an educational and academic path.
 Certain professional paths make sense for this too, as Shultz explained that it was more cost-effective for her to roll over from undergrad to grad in accounting.
-Another situation Nickerson describe is where a student will attend grad school to extend their time as a student in order to be eligible for opportunities to get experience through internships only open to current students.
+Another situation Nickerson described is where a student will attend grad school to extend their time as a student in order to be eligible for opportunities to get experience through internships only open to current students.

 “Sometimes tacking on a year or so and getting that additional degree can actually be a strategic move to [extend to students] more time to do the work that needs to be done, getting different skill sets, and building their network outside of the department or outside of the university and things like that,” said Nickerson.